 Driven by the bandwidth requirements of private and public cloud data centers and communication service providers, 100G experienced significant uptake, making network upgrade a necessary and inevitable trend.
 This post will give a comparison of 10G-40G-100G and 10G-25G-100G network migration paths to help users make better choices for network upgrades.

-While 100G and beyond is the next major milestone in hyperscale data center speeds, 40G may yet still have longevity in the industry.
+While 100G and beyond is the next major milestone in hyper-scale data center speeds, 40G may yet still have longevity in the industry.
 Traditional enterprises with tier 2 and tier 3 data centers that have lower density requirements and smaller budgets can reliably leverage the 40G architecture with 10G service speeds as the current building block.

-On the other hand, when QSFP modules are used in longer distance, such as QSFP+ LR4 optical module, they integrates 4 channels of 10G into one optical fiber link through wavelength division multiplexing (WDM).
-And this is part of the reason why the cost of QSFP optical modules remains high, especially for 40G modules with a longer transmission distance, such as QSFP+ ER4, which also increases cost for 100G network upgrade.
+On the other hand, when QSFP modules are used in long-distance transmissions, such as QSFP+ LR4 optical module, they integrate 4 channels of 10G into one optical fiber link through wavelength division multiplexing (WDM).
+It is part of the reason why the cost of QSFP optical modules remains high, especially for 40G modules with a longer transmission distance, such as QSFP+ ER4, which also increases the cost for 100G network upgrade.

 Data centers are expanding at an unprecedented pace, driving the need for higher bandwidth between the server and switches.
 To cater to this trend, networking and the Ethernet industry are moving from 10G to 25G which offers significant density, cost and power benefits for server to top-of-rack connections.